 In the summer of 2018, the Orchestra was invited to perform in the “African Tage” festival in Vienna.
 The show featured the singers Tesfaye Negatu and Yaakov Lilay, and marked the end of an era in the orchestra's life cycle

-In April 2019, the Orchestra's second album "OFEL" will be released under the German label Agogo Records.
+In April 2019, the Orchestra's second album "OFEL" released under the German label Agogo Records.
 "OFEL" (darkness in hebrew) is a concept album that includes nine instrumental pieces written and arranged by Ilan Smilan.
 The various compositions in the album demonstrate the assimilation of the various musical languages played by the Orchestra in recent years (African music, Afrobeat, Ethiopian music and Ethio-jazz), and in combination with the vocabularies of rock, funk and Israeli/Mediterranean music, brings to life a new and original masterpiece.

 The themes in the album's pieces are dark and ominous in tone; they come to “illuminate” the harsh aspect of everyday reality that prevails in Israel, and in many parts of the world.
 Feelings of alienation and disconnection, the rupture of the social fabric, intergenerational and socio-economic gaps, the clash of nations and religions, and the strengthening of various political forces that undermine global stability.
 These complex themes are addressed by the Orchestra through the use of various tools.